JJBR13/Justin-Brown-milestone-project-one/README.md

 - The footer also houses the social links, using font-awesome icons.
 Showing the entirety and scale of the business, reviews from past clients, and posts of the adventure they undertook, this was important to aid user stories:

-> Having limited holiday options, I want to see previous customer comments as a trustworthy company.<br>
+> i.
+Having limited holiday options, I want to see previous customer comments as a trustworthy company.<br>
-> Having limited holiday options, I want a taste of whether this is a holiday I want to go on.<br>
+> ii.
+Having limited holiday options, I want a taste of whether this is a holiday I want to go on.<br>
-> As a travel broker, I want to be able to promote your services to prospective clients as a holiday option.
+> iii.
+As a travel broker, I want to be able to promote your services to prospective clients as a holiday option.

 ### 404 Error Page